gabdube/panic-panda/readme.md

-# PanicPanda - A 3D rendering demo powered by Python and Vulkan
+# PanicPanda - A 3D demo powered by Python and Vulkan

 ![A helmet renderer by panic panda](/demo.png "Image")